DeiC-HPC/BitBulldozersLab/docker_builds/README.md

   - Maybe through some slurm configs to select NICs?
 - are the pure RCCL tests necessary?
 - Do we need to do internode testing?

+# Notes on unused Files:
+- The `hipcc-*` files are currently not used but included in the repository incase we need to support flash-attention and transformers in the future
+- The `Dockerfile.install_rccl_tests` contains the original rccl tests.
+But they are not included in the build.
+We could potentially delete them.
+- The same holds for the test files in `docker_builds/tests/older_rccl_test`.